-- 1. Failure to include a brief section on Methods/Methodology. - 2.
+- 1. Failure to state the hypothesis.
+We advise a formal statement such as, "We assessed the hypothesis that..." - 2.
 Failure to state a conclusion.
-We encourage a final sentence that says: "In conclusion ...". - 3.
+We encourage a final sentence that says: "In conclusion..." - 3.
 Failure to state sample size.
 The reviewers want to assess the quality of the data they need a mean SEM and a sample size. - 4.
 Excessive use of abbreviations.
-All but the most standard abbreviations should be defined and most abstracts should have less than 3 abbreviations.
+All but the most standard abbreviations should be defined, and most abstracts should have less than 3 abbreviations.